-Young patients with HER2+ breast cancer and no family history have low risk of carrying high risk genes
+Patients younger than 41 years with HER2+ breast cancer and no family history have low risk of carrying high risk genes, according to data from a recent study.1

 The research team, based at Southampton General Hospital, UK, selected patients from a cohort study that had been diagnosed at age 40 or younger with HER2 amplified breast cancer.
 The genetic test utilized was either research-based using a panel of 17 breast cancer susceptibility genes (which included BRCA1 and BRCA 2) or clinical testing for BRCA1 and BRCA2.
 Both groups were also tested for TP53 as well.